nus-cs2103-AY2122S1/tp/docs/team/yttruire.md

 ### Project: CSBook

-CSBook is a desktop application for Computer Science (CS) Teaching Assistants (TAs) to manage the students that they teach.
+CSBook is a desktop application for Computer Science (CS) Teaching Assistants (TAs) to manage their students.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is written in Java, and has about 15 kLoC.
 Given below are my contributions to the project.

 * **New Feature**: Added the ability to delete groups and their associated students from CSBook